Soft modes in hot QCD matter: Critical and regular contributions to the equation of state

 where first term is the singular contribution due to critical scaling and the second term is the regular contribution.
 While the critical contribution is a function of the scaling variable $z$, the regular part is an analytic function of both $T$ and $m_\pi^2$ independently.
 Note that we used that the external field is given by $H \sim m_l \sim m_\pi^2$.
 Expressing the critical part in terms of the leading and sub-leading scaling contributions leads to \labelcref{eq:deltacrit} if the regular part is neglected.
 We emphasise that universality can only occur if the latter is true.
 Since the regular part is analytic, it can be approximated as

-We can also use \labelcref{eq:DeltaGen} to extract the contribution of the regular part to the pseudocritical temperature in order to generalise \labelcref{eq:Tpc}.
+We can also use \labelcref{eq:DeltaGen} to extract the contribution of the regular part to the pseudocritical temperature.
 To this end, we use that we define $T_{\rm pc}$ through the peak position of the temperature derivative of \labelcref{eq:DeltaGen},

 Without regular corrections, this leads to a pseudocritical scaling variable $z_{\rm pc}$ with $f_G'(z_{\rm pc}) = 0$.
 A consistent definition of $T_{\rm pc}$ including regular corrections is then given by